googlearchive/blaze_compiler/README.md

 #### Model reuse

 Denormalization of data requires replicating a model in multiple places in a schema.
-JSON Schema allows importing of model across the internet or within a document through URLs.
+JSON Schema allows importing of models across the Internet or within a document through URLs.
 Currently, blaze only supports in-document reuse.

 Model definitions are declared in the keyword definitions object, and references are made using the $ref keyword as follows: